GESIS-Methods-Hub/complete-example-md/README.md

-# Minimal Example of Tutorial in Markdown
+# Complete Example of Tutorial in Markdown

 [index.md](index.md) show all the **required** metadata used by Methods Hub.